Solomon333/toDoList-app/README.md

 its the first project that i did.

-- you can add list by clicking the pen icon.
+-  add list by clicking the pen icon.

 -  mark green list that are done

 -  use the garbage icon to delete it.

 -  include date and time on top.

 -  built using html css amd javascript,